SalmaAF/Maze-Game/README.md

 # Maze-Game
-> The maze game is a game made in udacity scripted using C#
+> The maze game is a game made in udacity scripted using C#.

 > The game is to find the way to get out of the maze.